New potato varieties for limited-resource communities in the high Andes

 4. Research and Development Innovation Network to facilitate interaction between public and private actors and existing networks.

-Some of the outstanding products and results include an increase in the genetic base with resistant and highly productive materials; diffusion and promotion of new varieties; Improved seed systems based on aeroponics, information and training units for multi-stakeholder chains.
+Some of the outstanding products and results include an increase in the genetic base with resistant and highly productive materials; diffusion and promotion of new varieties; improved seed systems based on aeroponics, information and training units for multi-stakeholder chains.

 The technological solution

 The technological solution was based on genetic improvement and the availability of resistant materials, with high productivity, earliness and quality through the international distribution of genotypes and their incorporation into breeding programs.
-This resulted in four new varieties released and four other that have been proposed for release.
+This resulted in four new varieties released and four others that have been proposed for release.
 This solution would be incomplete without the incorporation of improved seed production systems in the communities themselves, through the training of 34 seed producers capable of producing pre-basic seed.
 Finally, the technological solution was complemented by actions to disseminate results and technologies and the training of technicians and producers in all participating countries.

 Results

-In the three years, the project promoted scientific and technical collaboration between breeding programs and users of new potato varieties (farmers and companies).
+Over the three years, the project promoted scientific and technical collaboration between breeding programs and users of new potato varieties (farmers and companies).
 The achievements in the strategic axes have been:

 • Increase of the genetic base of national programs with resistant materials of high productivity, earliness and quality.